Perry Como

 Frequently Asked Questions

-Some of Perry Como's most popular songs include It's Beginning to Look a Lot Like Christmas (with Mitchell Ayres & His Orchestra), Catch a Falling Star (with Mitchell Ayres and His Orchestra & The Ray Charles Singers), Papa Loves Mambo.
-These tracks have impressed fans and helped cement their place in the music industry.
+Perry Como's most streamed songs include It's Beginning to Look a Lot Like Christmas (with Mitchell Ayres & His Orchestra), Catch a Falling Star (with Mitchell Ayres and His Orchestra & The Ray Charles Singers), Papa Loves Mambo.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.